codecrafters-io/build-your-own-kafka/stage_descriptions/produce-06_mf2.md

 When a Kafka broker receives a Produce request targeting multiple partitions of the same topic, it needs to validate that the topic and all partitions exist, write records to each partition's log file independently, and return a response containing results for all partitions.
 Each partition maintains its own offset sequence independently, so partition 0 and partition 1 can both have records starting at offset 0.

-The request will contain multiple RecordBatches, one for each partition.
-Each RecordBatch will contain a single record.

 We've created an interactive protocol inspector for the request & response structures for `Produce`:

 - 🔎 [Produce Request (v11)](https://binspec.org/kafka-produce-request-v11)